Delhi govt's Armed Forces Preparatory School to be named after Bhagat Singh: Kejriwal | Education

 Delhi govt's Armed Forces Preparatory School to be named after Bhagat Singh: Kejriwal

-Chief Minister Arvind Kejriwal on Tuesday announced that the Delhi governments upcoming school to prepare students for the armed forces will be named after freedom fighter Bhagat Singh.The school will come up at a 14-acre campus in Jharoda Kalan with state-of-the-art facilities.
+Delhi Chief Minister Arvind Kejriwal announced on Tuesday that an upcoming school of the city government to prepare students for the armed forces will be named after freedom fighter Bhagat Singh.The school will come up on a 14-acre campus at Jharoda Kalan with state-of-the-art facilities.

 - Country: